crispin-kirchner/brunch-with-jquery-backbone-marionette-bootstrap/README.md

 # Brunch app

-This is a HTML5 application, built with [Brunch](http://brunch.io).
+This is a Brunch skeleton with ES6, underscore templates, backbone, jquery, Popper.js, recent Twitter Bootstrap and font-awesome

 ## Getting started
 * Install (if you don't have them):